Diabetes - type 2

 - High blood pressure

 Waist circumferences greater than 35 inches (89 centimeters) in women and 40 inches (101 centimeters) in men are specifically associated with a greater risk for heart disease and diabetes (these values are specific to ancestry - and are lower if your ancestry is Asian).
-People with a "pear-shape", fat that settles around the hips and flank, appear to have a lower risk for these conditions, but the risk is still higher than if you are not obese.
+People with a "pear-shape", fat that settles around the hips, glutes, and things, appear to have a lower risk for these conditions, but the risk is still higher than if you are not obese.
 Obesity does not explain all cases of type 2 diabetes.

 Metabolic syndrome is a prediabetic condition that is significantly associated with heart disease and higher mortality rates from all causes.
 The syndrome consists of: